gemfire/spring-for-apache-geode-examples/README.md

 - Hello, World! in `hello-world`
 - Example of look-aside caching pattern in `look-aside-cache`
-- Example of converting a Redis Publish/Subscribe app to Cloud Cache in `redis-to-cloud-cache/pub-sub`
-- Examples of converting Spring Session Redis apps to Cloud Cache in `redis-to-cloud-cache/session-state`
 - Example of implementing an HTTP session state cache in `session-state`
+- Example of converting a Redis Publish/Subscribe app to Tanzu GemFire in `convert-redis-to-gemfire/pub-sub`
+- Examples of converting Spring Session Redis apps to Tanzu GemFire in `convert-redis-to-gemfire/session-state`